buildbot/buildbot/master/docs/developer/database.rst

         Get the entire list of buildslaves.
 Only id and name are returned.

-    .. py:method:: getBuildslaveByName(slavename)
+    .. py:method:: getBuildslaveByName(name)

-        :param slavename: the name of the buildslave to retrieve
+        :param name: the name of the buildslave to retrieve
-        :type slavename: string
+        :type name: string
         :returns: info dictionary or None, via deferred

-        Looks up the buildslave with the slavename, returning the information or ``None`` if no matching buildslave is found.
+        Looks up the buildslave with the name, returning the information or ``None`` if no matching buildslave is found.

-    .. py:method:: updateBuildslave(slavename, slaveinfo)
+    .. py:method:: updateBuildslave(name, slaveinfo)

-        :param slavename: the name of the buildslave to update
+        :param name: the name of the buildslave to update
-        :type slavename: string
+        :type name: string
         :param slaveinfo: the full buildslave dictionary
         :type slaveinfo: dict
         :returns: Deferred